-The Alert Logic® network intrusion detection system (IDS) does not support Diffie-Hellman.
-To explain why we do not use Diffie-Hellman, it is necessary to discuss the elements involved and describe how Diffie-Hellman secures communication between two parties.
+The Alert Logic® network intrusion detection system (IDS) requires a different configuration to decrypt Diffie-Hellman.
+To explain why Diffie-Hellman cannot be decrypted in the same manner, it is necessary to discuss the elements involved and describe how Diffie-Hellman secures communication between two parties.
 This article also details the math supporting Diffie-Hellman.

 In This Article